 How to buy a Stock using SBI demat account?

 Step 1: Search ‘SBI Smart’ on Google or go to https://www.sbismart.com/.
-On the home page, click on login and select ‘Trade login’ in the drop down menu.
-Here are the snapshot of the steps shown:
+On the home page, click on login and select ‘Trade login’ in the drop-down menu.
+Here is the snapshot of the steps shown: